 4. Dog Walking Business

 If you’re a dog lover, then you’ve already won half the battle.
 A lot of families with dogs don’t necessarily have the time to take their fur babies out for regular walks, so that’s where you come in.
-I personally I used dog walking services through Furry Poppins NZ for Evie – especially when I was working in a corporate job.
-She does an amazing job and caters not only dogs, but ANY fur baby!
+I have personally used dog walking services for Evie (our dog) – especially when I was working in a corporate job.
+Dog walkers do an amazing job especially since they love what they do.

 5. Dog Grooming Business

 Here’s another path that you can take if you love dogs.
-In fact – why not offer both services.
-Like I said, the problem that most people with dogs have is the struggle with time.
+In fact – why not offer both services!
+As I said, the problem that most people with dogs have is the struggle with time.
 I’m not talking about full on grooming.
 I’m meaning more around giving doggy baths, ear cleaning, and nail trimming.
 Stuff that don’t require you to be a vet.

 7. Inbound Customer Care Agent (or Call Center Agent)